caitig131/Google_2.0/README.md

 Next Steps

 In the next round I will like to be able to come up with the most random questions someone would ask so my program is accurate and perfect.
 I need to be able to come up with questions that no one would really think to ask.
 My answers will need to be a bit more sensitive to those who might have a different belief than myself.

+Phase 2 Next Steps
+What I want to do is to be able to ask a question in a seperate window, and then to get the answer in the window.
+There will be a search engine, and then a button to press when you enter your question.
+I will be using pygame to create the seperate window and then a text input in the window.